 Ensure Everything is Working Correctly

-Often, it’s the most obvious solutions which work, so it’s definitely worth checking that everything is working as it should.
+Often, it’s the most obvious solution which work, so it’s definitely worth checking that everything is working as it should.
 This means, checking all of the wires, components, and connectors.
 Is there any obvious damage?
-If so, you’ll need to replace them by investing in new gear from a company like RS Components.
+If so, you’ll need to replace them by investing in new gear.

 Ensure Your Drivers are “Up To Date”